muooon/EmoNavi/README.md

 This sequence of operations maintains an emotional center of gravity—gracefully accommodating meaningful changes while calmly allowing minor fluctuations to pass
 - The emotional scalar (linked to loss fluctuations) triggers only when its value surpasses a threshold
-- The parameter `p.data` blends with the stored `shadow` state — revisiting a more stable memory
+- The parameter `p` blends with the stored `shadow` state — revisiting a more stable memory
 - Simultaneously, the `shadow` itself slowly moves 5% toward the current parameter — gently updating over time

 ---